Lipika195/Multi-Platform-Music-Trend-Analysis/README.md

 The Power BI dashboards offer a comprehensive view of streaming performance and help identify growth opportunities for artists, tracks, and platforms.

 Dataset
-File:attached in this repository contains 24 column
+File: attached in this repository contains 24 column

 Key Column:
 track_name – Track title